sanjana970/BASIC-QUIZ/README.md

 # BASIC-QUIZ

-This is a simple quiz application designed for beginners, built using JavaScript.
-The app dynamically displays multiple-choice questions, processes user responses, and provides instant feedback on correctness.
-It was initially inspired by a YouTube tutorial from GreatStack (Video Link), but has been customized with several modifications.
+This Quiz App is designed for students and enthusiasts who want to test their knowledge in Data Structures & Algorithms (DSA), Computer Networks (CN), and Operating Systems (OS).
+The app presents multiple-choice questions with images and captions to enhance learning.

 Features

-Boston Bruins Theme: The app is styled with black and gold colors to match the identity of the Boston Bruins, the developer's favorite hockey team.

-Custom Questions: All quiz questions are based on Bruins trivia instead of generic topics.

-Image and Caption Functionality: A new feature has been added where an image and caption pop up after answering a question, explaining the correct answer.

-Dynamic Question Handling: Questions are displayed dynamically, and users receive feedback after selecting an answer.

-Score Tracking: The app keeps track of the user's score and displays the final result at the end of the quiz.

-Play Again Feature: Users can restart the quiz after completing it.
+Multiple-choice questions on DSA, CN, and OS topics.

+Interactive UI with dynamic question rendering.

+Images and captions to explain correct answers.

+Score tracking to monitor performance.

+Next question navigation for seamless learning.

+Technologies Used

+HTML for structuring the app.

+CSS for styling and user experience.

+JavaScript for dynamic content and logic.

 How It Works

-The app presents a series of multiple-choice questions.
+The quiz starts with the first question.

-Users select an answer, and feedback is immediately displayed.
+Users select an answer from the given options.

-The correct answer is highlighted after selection.
+The correct answer is highlighted, and an image with a caption appears for explanation.

-An image and caption appear to explain the correct answer.
+Clicking "Next" moves to the next question.

-At the end of the quiz, the user's score is displayed.
+At the end, the total score is displayed.

-Users can restart the quiz by clicking the "Play Again" button.

-Technologies Used

-HTML

-CSS

-JavaScript

-Installation & Usage
+Code Breakdown

+questions array: Stores quiz questions, options, correct answers, and images.

+showQuestion(): Displays the current question and answer choices.

+selectAnswer(): Validates user input, highlights the correct answer, and shows an image with an explanation.

+handleNextButton(): Moves to the next question or displays the final score.

+Future Enhancements

+Add a timer for each question.

+Include more questions and categories.

+Implement a leaderboard to track top scores.

+Allow users to review their answers after completing the quiz.

+Getting Started

-Clone this repository or download the source code.
+Clone this repository.

-Open the index.html file in a web browser.
+Open index.html in a browser.

-Start answering the quiz questions and enjoy!
+Start answering questions and test your knowledge!

-Future Improvements

-Adding a timer for each question.

-Storing high scores using local storage.

-Expanding the question set with more Bruins-related trivia.

-Enjoy testing your Bruins knowledge with this fun and interactive quiz app!
+Contributions

+Feel free to contribute by adding new questions, improving UI, or optimizing the code.
+Fork the repository and submit a pull request!